-ABOUTTHE RESEARCHERS: VIRGILE VIASNOFF
+ABOUT THE RESEARCHERS: VIRGILE VIASNOFF

 Principal Investigator at the Mechanobiology Institute, Associate Professor at the Department of Biological Sciences, NUS, and Director of UMI BMC2, CNRS.
-The Viasnoff lab uses controlled microfabricated environments and super-resolution imaging to understand the physical and biomolecular mechanisms that underlie the formation of cell-cell junctions.
+The Viasnoff lab uses controlled microfabricated environments and super-resolution.

 Contact: virgile.viasnoff@espci.fr